samtron1412/docs/software/cmus.md

 ## Filter
 Filters are used mostly for filtering contents of library views (1 and 2).
 Filters do not change the actual library content, i.e. `:save` command will still save all tracks to playlist file whether they are visible or not.

+### Types
+There are three types of filter expressions, each offering more expressiveness:
+- simple: `beatles`
+- short: `~a beatles (!~y1960-1965 | ~d>600)`
+- long: `artist="*beatles*"&album="R*"`

+Simple expressions are only available using live-filter.
+For other filter commands the type is auto-detected, so both short and long expressions can be used.

+Long expressions are list of built-in filters or user defined filters separated with `&` or `|`.
+Parenthesis can be used group subexpressions and `!` negates result of the expression following it.
+Same is true for short expressions, but they can only be made of built-in filters.

 # Configuration
 ## Files